SYNchroACK/intelmq/docs/proposal.md

 The reason why intelmqctl has only one command action (`start`) for both run modes is for simplicity and following this definition:
 * `intelmqctl start` command (without flags) will always execute a bot ACCORDINGLY to the bot runtime configuration (continuous or scheduled run mode) without the user using different commands for each run mode.

-#### Specific flags

-* `--oneshot`: this flag will execute the bot now and process successfully one message and then exit.
-This action MUST NOT take into account `run_mode`.

-* `--foreground`: this flag will execute the bot in foreground, showing the logs in the terminal window.

 ### Internal Procedure